 How do I feed my ball python live mice?

-When feeding your ball python live mice, you must first select mice the correct size for your snake and add the mouse to the cage according to your established feeding schedule.
-You will need to watch to make sure the snake does eat the mouse, without getting injured.
+When feeding your ball python live mice, you must first select the correct size for your snake and add the mouse to the cage according to your established feeding schedule.
+You will need to watch to make sure the snake does eat the mouse without getting injured.

-Ball pythons do instinctually prefer to eat live prey but can be trained to eat frozen mice.
+Ball pythons instinctually prefer to eat live prey but can be trained to eat frozen mice.

-Keep reading for more information on how to feed your ball python live mice.
+Keep reading for more information on feeding your ball python live mice.

 How To Feed A Ball Python Live Mice